top of page

 • 12 hours of light, nearly that of a full paramedic shift

-• The paramedic should be able to confidently provide advanced victim care including intubation, IV insertion, cricothyrotomy, and chest needle decompression.
+• Capacity for advanced victim care (e.g. intubation, IV insertion, cricothyrotomy, chest needle decompression...)

-• Device must balance on uneven, sloped surfaces
+• The device must balance on an uneven, sloped surface

 • Easily accessible in an emergency